nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina/README.md

 Although Nextflow can fetch Singularity images from a url, doing so may cause issues as detailed [here](https://github.com/nextflow-io/nextflow/issues/1210).

-To avoid this issue, run the following command to fetch the Singularity images prior to running the NF_MGIllumina workflow:
+To avoid this issue, run the following command to fetch the Singularity images prior to running the NF_AmpIllumina workflow:

-> Note: This command should be run in the location containing the `NF_MGIllumina` directory that was downloaded in [step 2](#2-download-the-workflow-files) above.
+> Note: This command should be run in the location containing the `NF_AMPIllumina` directory that was downloaded in [step 2](#2-download-the-workflow-files) above.

 ```bash
 bash ./bin/prepull_singularity.sh nextflow.config